Church of Central Africa Presbyterian – Synod of Livingstonia

 The Synod of Livingstonia is a synod of the Church of Central Africa Presbyterian.
 It was founded by missionaries of the Free Church of Scotland in 1875.

+Organisation

 The Livingstonia Synod is located in Northern Malawi, and claims about 25% of the population of that region.
 It has 170 congregations, about 1,000 prayer houses and 200,000 adult members.

 It has 24 presbyteries, namely Bandawe, Champira, Chitipa, Dwangwa, Ekwendeni, Engalaweni, Euthini, Henga, Johannesburg, Jombo, Karonga, Lilongwe, Livingstonia, Loudon, Luwerezi, Milala, Misuku, Mpasazi, Mzalangwe, Mzuzu, Ngerenge, Njuyu, Nkhata Bay, Rumphi and Wenya.
 The Synod office is located in Mzuzu.

+History

+It was founded by missionaries of the Free Church of Scotland in 1875.

+In 1954 Engcongolweni primary school opened and it was organised by the Synod of Livingstonia.
+The school has had over 600 pupils.

+The Synod of Livingstonia ordained the Rev. Martha Mwale.
+She was the first woman to be ordained in Malawi by the Presbyterian church in 2000 or 2001.